 Zimbabwe Vehicle Regulations

-NEW REQUIREMENTS FOR VEHICLES IN ZIMBABWE
+REQUIREMENTS FOR VEHICLES IN ZIMBABWE

-Requirements for all vehicles driven in Zimbabwe:-
+Requirements for all vehicles driven in Zimbabwe

 1. 1kg serviceable fire extinguisher certified by Standards Association of

-vehicles - although it does make sense to carry one in case of an emergency.
+It should be noted that reflectors are not required inside vehicle doors and nor is there any requirement to carry reflective jackets in ordinary private vehicles - although it does make sense to carry one in case of an emergency.

 Some other vehicle battery info.

 So far as batteries are concerned the relevant section is 56 (1) (c) which states that 'No person shall operate on a road a motor vehicle unless the electrical wiring and battery are properly installed, insulated and maintained so that such wiring and battery do not constitute a source of danger'.
 It should be obvious if a clamp or similar securing device is missing from the vehicle but I admit that 'should' doesn't always apply.

 If travelling in a bakkie or twin-cab.
 These are classed as commercial vehicles in S.I.
 154. The requirement is set out in Section 38.
 It calls for a continuous strip of red reflective material, not less than 50mm in width, fixed to the rear of the vehicle(!) and extending horizontally to indicate the vehicle's width to within 400 mms on either side.
 The problem of 'Diamond Grade' material is found in Section 32 of the regulations read with the Third Schedule.
 Essentially this is the highest grade of reflective material and I doubt that it is always freely available.
 The only solution seems to be to go to reputable motor spares suppliers to try to find some.